 - There are restrictions on selling products/programs from your site. (ex. you can sell certain types of products, using PayPal.)

-- Only WordAds are allowed as an advertisement program, if you quality (either by purchasing a qualified plan or by applying).
+- Only WordAds are allowed as an advertisement program unless you use WordPress VIP, if you quality (they have some eligibility requirements).
 And your WordAds revenues need to be shared with Automattic.

 - Affiliate linking allowed with some conditions.